jeniyat/WNUT_2020_NER/code/eval/Readme.md

 ### How to Run Evaluation:

-To run the evalutaion script we need to provide it the `<location of StandOff format gold data>` in `-gold_data` parameter and the `<location of StandOff format predicted data>` in the `-pred_data` parameter:
+To run the evalutaion script, you need to provide it with-

+1) The `<location of StandOff format gold data>` in `-gold_data` parameter, and
+2) The `<location of StandOff format predicted data>` in the `-pred_data` parameter

 ```
 python evalutation.py  -gold_data "../../data/test_data/Standoff_Format/" -pred_data "../baseline_CRF/Standoff_Outputs/"
 ```

-### Print performance as Latex table:
+### Print performance as LaTex table:

-The evalutation script also provides the functionality to view the performance as a latex table (by using the `-to_latex` parameter):
+The evalutation script also provides the functionality to view the performance as a LaTex table (by using the `-to_latex` parameter):

 ```
 python evalutation.py  -gold_data "../../data/test_data/Standoff_Format/" -pred_data "../baseline_CRF/Standoff_Outputs/" -to_latex 1
 ```

 The default value of `-to_latex` is `0`.
-The latex table will be printed to `stdout` and also saved the latex formated table in `performance.tex` file.
+The latex table will be printed to `stdout` and saved in `performance.tex` file.
 You can change the location of this file with the `-perf_file` parameter.

-### Importi evalution function inside another script:
+### Import evalution function inside another script:

 The evalutaion funciton can also be called from other python scripts using the same parameters.
-Below is the sample code:
+Below is a sample code:

 ```